nickbramhall/nickbramhall.github.io/content/2014-08-26-ben-starav.md

 <a href="https://www.flickr.com/photos/black_friction/14687404781" title="Ben Starav by Nick Bramhall, on Flickr"><img src="https://farm3.staticflickr.com/2938/14687404781_8297d90a25_b.jpg" width="1024" height="683" alt="Ben Starav"></a>

 The track climbed easily up to the bealach between the east top of Ben Starav and the ridge leading along to Glas Bheinn Mhor.
 With the prospects of a view from Ben Starav now looking much more likely I turned left and started to work my way up its eastern ridge.
-To the north now I had a view down to Glen Etive and across to the hills that border Glencoe.
+To the north now I had a view down to Glen Etive and across to the hills that border Glen Coe.
 There were patches of sunlight appearing and the day looked promising once again.

 <a href="https://www.flickr.com/photos/black_friction/14690588705" title="Ben Starav by Nick Bramhall, on Flickr"><img src="https://farm3.staticflickr.com/2902/14690588705_cc0bfc048f_b.jpg" width="1024" height="576" alt="Ben Starav"></a>